 How can exfoliating help?

-Regular exfoliating is a SUPER important part of preventing and treating body acne and inflamed pores!
-You want to rid your skin’s surface of those dead skin cells in order to assure proper cell turnover and cleansing.
-This will prevent from bacteria, sweat, and dirt from getting stuck underneath the skin’s surface.
+Regular exfoliating is a SUPER important part of preventing and treating body acne and inflamed pores.
+You want to rid your skin’s surface of those dead skin cells to help prevent bacteria, sweat, and dirt from getting stuck underneath the skin’s surface.

 - Exfoliating your body is just as important as exfoliating your face

-- Exfoliation aids in regeneration of skin cells and is important for preventing folliculitis, body acne, keratosis pilaris, and general clogged pores
+- Exfoliation is important for preventing and treating body breakouts and clogged or inflamed pores

 - Exfoliation helps your moisturizer sink in better

-- The skin on your body is thicker than on the face, which may allow you to use larger exfoliating agents, like coffee, salt, and sugar.
+- The skin on your body is thicker than the skin on your face, which may allow you to use rougher exfoliating agents, like coffee, salt, and sugar.